mdn/content/files/en-us/web/api/window/requestanimationframe/index.md

 The **`window.requestAnimationFrame()`** method tells the browser that you wish to perform an animation and requests that the browser calls a specified function to update an animation before the next repaint.
-It can also be used in asynchronous JavaScript programmning as a way to wait for the browser to update the DOM and repaint the screen.
+It can also be used in asynchronous JavaScript programming as a way to yield to the browser to update the DOM and repaint the screen.

 The method takes a callback as an argument to be invoked before the repaint.